scaldy010/Banner/README.md

 Requirements gathering and analysis (part of design doc):
 This needs to be a detailed account of the functions of the program (step by step walkthrough with a typical user) and the reasoning behind your design choices (classes, inheritance, data structures algorithmic design etc.).

-Notes:
-Marking scheme summary
+### Marking scheme summary
-Object Oriented design	0 – 10 marks
+1. Object Oriented design	0 – 10 marks
-Algorithmic design	0 – 40 marks
+1. Algorithmic design	0 – 40 marks
-Requirements gathering / analysis report	0 – 10 marks
+1. Requirements gathering / analysis report	0 – 10 marks
-Program functionality / fit for purpose	0 – 40 marks
+1. Program functionality / fit for purpose	0 – 40 marks
-Total	100%
+1. Total	100%